meltano/meltano/docs/src/handbook/engineering/README.md

 4. Upload recording to YouTube
 5. Add features + timestamps to YouTube description

+## Office Hours

+Recurring office hours are available for Meltano community members to discuss our roadmap, debug issues, and ask questions.
+For schedules and meeting links, please check our [#office-hours](https://meltano.slack.com/archives/C01QS0RV78D) channel in [Slack](https://join.slack.com/t/meltano/shared_invite/zt-cz7s15aq-HXREGBo8Vnu4hEw1pydoRw).

+### Office Hours: Workflow

+1. Launch zoom meeting room as usual.
+2. From the "More" or "..." menu, select "Live on Youtube".
+    1. When asked which account, select your `@meltano` account.
+    2. When asked which brand account, select the `Meltano` brand.
+    3. When asked for a stream title, accept the default title `Meltano Office Hours`.
+(We'll update this title later.)
+    4. Optionally, in Zoom you may copy the livestream link and paste into Slack `#office-hours` channel.
+3. After the livestream session ends:
+    1. Log into the YouTube account, locate the livestream and select the "Edit" option.
+    2. Update the video title with the date of the session, e.g. `Meltano Office Hours Livestream on YYYY-MM-DD`
+    3. Generate list of timestamps for each significant topic.
+    4. Update the topic features + timestamps within the YouTube video description.
+    5. Add a link within the video description to the `#office-hours` channel in slack.

 ## Outages & escalation

 Both https://www.meltano.com and https://meltano.meltanodata.com are automatically monitored using Pingdom, with notifications of downtime posted to: